iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 #### Get Your Chimney Cleaned Once a Year

 In fall you'll want to get your chimney cleaned.
-This is a safety move: removing any creosote build up will substantially decrease the risk of having a chimney fire.
+Removing any creosote build up substantially decreases the risk of chimney fires.

 ## Pellet Stoves